rbontekoe/BAWJ/docs/src/chapter3.md

 Let's see how we can automate the procedure with Julia.
 We tackle it with a technique of Domain-Driven Design and the Onion architecture.

+---

+## The procedure as activity diagram

-We start with an activity diagram, which represents the API-layer.
+The activity diagram represents the API-layer.
 The actions are written down as Julia functions.
 Arguments and return value can be typed in Julia, noted by a double colon (::) followed by a name.
-This defines the domain entities, e.g., `::Order, ::UnpaidInvoice`.
+This defines the domain entities, e.g., `::OpenCourseOrder, ::UnpaidInvoice`.

-Forking and joining is represented by equal sign bars (======).
-Here we can determine which tasks can run in parallel.

-## The procedure as activity diagram

-The actions define the Julia functions of the API layer.

 Forking and joining is represented by equal sign bars (======).
 Here we can determine which tasks can run in parallel.